Center for Diabetes: Nurses Lead Successful Patient Education Efforts

 Intensive Glucose Management

 Research has shown that intensive glucose control reduces the incidence of complications of diabetes.
 For patients who need insulin, McDevitt and Plecenik teach a self-management program in which patients complete a worksheet with records of everything they eat, blood glucose readings before and after each meal, and the amount of insulin they take every day for two weeks.
 Then patients return to the Center, where the nurses review the worksheet, using the information to fine tune their insulin dosage, determine where they can adjust their insulin to carbohydrate ratios and insulin sensitivity factors, and make recommendations to the physician.

 “In many cases, the physician decides to place these patients on an insulin pump,” notes Plecenik.
 “We teach them how to use it and continue to monitor them until we feel their blood sugar is well controlled with the pump.”

 Patient Referrals to the Center

 Most patients are referred to the Center by their physicians.
-All Crozer-Keystone Health Network physicians have referral forms that they complete and fax to the Center.
+All HAN physicians have referral forms which they complete and fax to the Center.
 Patients can also initiate a referral by calling the CKHS Call Center or the Center for Diabetes directly to register for diabetes education classes.
 The Center will then contact the patient’s physician for an order.

 Center for Diabetes nurses often go out into the community to provide education at health fairs and other events.
 They also organize the annual “CKHS Healthy Living with Diabetes” event.
-Nearly 100 people attended the 2009 program, which was held on Nov.
+Nearly 100 people attended this year’s program, which was held on Nov.
 14 at Springfield Hospital.